tekniiquann/tekniiquann.github.io/_posts/2024-08-03-Sapck-Install-LLVM-on-Workstation-or-HPC-Platform.md

 ~$ spack install -j4 --verbose llvm %clang@16.0.6 flang=true cuda=true cuda_arch=89 \
    ^cuda @11.0.2:12.4.0 %clang@16.0.6
 {% endhighlight %}
-to kick off the building with parallel compilations of for threads and building details i.e., `verbose`.
+to kick off the building with parallel compilations of threads and building `verbose`.
 Spack automatically supports parallel building for packages using `CMake` or `make`.
-The number of parallel CPU threads is `16` if the hardware has these resource.
+The number of parallel CPU threads is `16` if the hardware has these resources.
 However, this number can always be overridden by explicitly requiring `-j N`, which N is 4 in our example.

-If you are not planing to get into rabbit hole of compatibility yet, or you just want a working LLVM for `AST` analysis or a newer version of `clang`,
+If you are not planing to get into rabbit hole of compatibility, or you just want a working LLVM for `AST` analysis or a newer version of `clang`,
 {% highlight console %}
 ~$ spack --debug spec -I llvm @17.0.6 %clang@16.0.6
 ...